georgeus19/klofan-docs/website/docs/concepts/design/data-representation.md

 ## Representation Requirements

 We present the requirements that we have for the representation of the input data (i.e. model).
-Based on the architecture () the data are used in Editor and Recommender containers.
+Based on the discussed architecture the data are used in Editor and Recommender containers.
 Editor is meant to be a JavaScript frontend application.